-This summer, Zepp released the second generation of its smart tennis sensor.
+Last year, Zepp released the second generation of its smart tennis sensor.
 Unlike some of its competition, you can attach it to any racket and it will monitor key performance metrics so you can improve your technique on the court.

 There are some key differences between the Zepp Tennis 1 and 2.
 The new device offers a highlight camera, additional performance metrics and enhanced social features.
 It also features longer battery life, a quicker charge time and more internal smarts.